San Francisco T100 results 2026: Bogen doubles up as Priester pays penalty

 The currents were again in the athletes’ favour and we had rapid times over the point-to-point 2km, with local hero Morgan Pearson (USA) leading the way.

-With the choice of different angles to the shore after the last turn buoy, he went most direct way and then made the most of the long run to transition to take the lead, just as he had last year.
+With the choice of different angles to the shore after the last turn buoy, he went the most direct way and then took advantage of the long run to transition to take the lead, just as he had last year.

 Léo Bergere (FRA) was his closest rival but Wilde had a minute to make up after T1 after struggling to get his wetsuit off in what at this point were chilly conditions.